nmshd/documentation/_docs_integrate/requests-via-relationshiptemplates.md

 For this, use the `id` of the Request you saved in the previous step.
 In the payload you have to reject all RequestItems.
 An [AuthenticationRequestItem]({% link _docs_integrate/request-and-response-introduction.md %}#authenticationrequestitem) can be rejected by using the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters).
-In case of the example Request, the payload is the following:
+In the case of the above example Request, the payload is therefore as follows:

 ```jsonc
 {